nitinupadhyaya/karmic-blog-content/blogs/Paradoxical-Intention.md

 Desire itself is not the problem.
 Attachment is.

-If one first uses PI to dissolve fear and reduce inner contraction, then intention becomes cleaner.
+If one first uses Paradoxical Intention to dissolve fear and reduce inner contraction, then intention becomes cleaner.
 There is no desperation beneath it.

 In that state: